GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-10/index.md

 in a separate cookie jar per top-level site.

-Work is progressing on CHIPS and while the feature is available behind `chrome://flags/#partitioned-cookies` and `--partitioned-cookies` CLI flag it is not yet in a fully testable state.
+Work is progressing on CHIPS and while the feature is available behind `chrome://flags/#partitioned-cookies` and the `--partitioned-cookies` CLI flag, it is not yet in a fully testable state.
 We will provide updated testing and debugging details once the implementation is more complete.

 {% Img src="image/VWw0b3pM7jdugTkwI6Y81n6f5Yc2/D271bfhBSxVcW29p424S.png",
 alt="The top-level site, green.com has an iframe to red.com. red.com sets a